Govezhda: History

-The enslaved Thracians swirled the sand and gathered golden grains, others like ants were tossing the stones to the top of the heaps, staggering, falling under the slashing whips.
+The enslaved Triballi swirled the sand and gathered golden grains, others like ants were tossing the stones to the top of the heaps, staggering, falling under the slashing whips.
 The heaps were growing fast.
 The legend tells that the masters of the Romans brought a blind granny to swing ninety nine baby swings while the women worked.
 She swung all the swings and cursed with the words "God is not foolish, the King is not righteous.
 If we could get rid of this weight..."

 It happened that the Emperor himself visited these lands, this was Emperor Octavian Augustus.
 He wasn't happy about what he saw and ordered all women to be released.
 For gratitude, they named the river after his name - Augusta (Ogosta).

 The stacks of stones start from Popov Bridge and continue 15 km after it.
 This is a monument of the human grief.

 The river bed has been shifted several times, which explains why the heaps are located in parallel in several rows.
 Their length is 40-50 meters, they are 15-20 inches wide and 4-5 meters high.
 Millions of cubes of stones were moved, millions of tons of sand were shed, assuming about 40 tons of gold for an approximate period of 300 years.

 At that time, the gold mines in the region of Kopilovtsi were also developed with slave labor.
 With a hammer and chisels they smashed the stones, descending into the bowels of the earth, and then carrying the ores with bags.
 They crushed the stones to sand, then blew it in stone troughs in a pond called "Plavarsky".